-It runs on Linux, FreeBSD, MacOS-X, Windows, OpenBSD and Solaris desktop operating systems.
+Bluefish is a powerful editor designed for programmers and web developers looking to write websites, scripts, and programming code.
+It runs on Linux, FreeBSD, MacOS-X, Windows, OpenBSD, and Solaris desktop operating systems.

-Practitest is a QA management tool for both manual and automation testing of your site.
+Practitest is a QA management tool for both manual and automation site analysis.
 It enables full visibility in the testing process.
 Practitest features third-party integration, bug trackers, and automation tools.